Psychotherapist

 Registered provider through Bituach Leumi

-- Collaborative, client-led approach at your own pace
+- Collaborative, experiential approach tailored to your pace and needs

 - Online and in-person sessions available